Pelmorex Radio Network: History

 Scott Jackson, a former program director with the company, has written on his website that Pelmorex often neglected necessary equipment and technology upgrades at the stations, and that the company had him simultaneously serve as program director of both the Sudbury and North Bay clusters, spending half of his working week in each city.

 Pelmorex subsequently sold CKNR, CJNR and CKNS to North Channel Broadcasting in 1996.
 All three stations were merged by North Channel into a new FM station on 94.1 MHz in 1997, known as CKNR.

 Pelmorex also converted CHVR Pembroke, CHVR-1 Renfrew and CHVR-2 Arnprior to the FM band in 1996.
 All three stations were merged into a new single FM station on 96.7 MHz, known as CHVR-FM.
 Pelmorex converted CHUR North Bay to the FM band in 1997.

 In 1997 and 1998, staff at the stations in Sudbury were involved in a four-month strike, during which all programming on the stations aired exclusively from the Mississauga facility.

 In 1998, after a change in CRTC ownership rules, Pelmorex sold CHUR, CHVR, CJMX in Sudbury and CJQM in Sault Ste.
 Marie to Telemedia.
 (Telemedia had previously been limited to one station on each of the AM and FM bands in each market; with the change, it could acquire two in one band and one in the other, so it added second FMs to its existing AM/FM combos in each city.)

+The company (Pelmorex) announced in 1998, that it wants to exit the radio business to focus on its multimedia weather-related information services.